Anton Bakov: 1980s–90s

-Bakov is one of the first legal businessmen in Russia.
+Bakov is one of the first legal businessmen in the USSR.
 In 1987, four months after the permission to set up first independent cooperative societies in the Soviet Union and while still at university, Bakov established the private tourist agency "Cedar", the first such agency in the country.
 In 1991 on the basis of this agency, he established the company "East Line" which involved in air cargo transfers between Europe and Asia and became the operating agent for Moscow Domodedovo Airport.
 Bakov invited Dmitry Kamenshchik to co-operate the company, and they managed the airport to receive international status in 1992.
 Bakov left the business in 1994, the airport grew up to become Russia's largest since then.

 In 1994, Anton Bakov was elected a Serov county deputy of Sverdlovsk Oblast Parliament — Sverdlovsk Oblast Duma and the Chairman of the Duma Legislative Committee.
 His first actions as a deputy were aimed against the federal appointments of city mayors and regional governors.
 He and his like-minded team succeeded in holding the executive government elections in 1995–1996.
 At the same time Bakov created and supported the so-called Social Ambulance – a system of social control.
 In 1994 he became an active member of Duma's Chairman Eduard Rossel's team.
 He was a member of the pre-election committee for E. Rossel in 1995, who won the election.

 Bakov participated in the Yekaterinburg mayor elections in 1995, and came second behind Arkady Chernetsky.
 In 1996 he was elected the vice-chairman of Sverdlovsk Regional Duma, and then was nominated for the post of the Governor of Kurgan region, but his candidature was not registered.
 In 1997–2000 Bakov became the General Director (CEO) of the city-forming enterprise — Serov Metallurgical Plant (9,000 employees).
 This experience became very important for his future career.

 Anton Bakov is the author of the project of Ural franc—a scrip printed in 1991 for usage in early post-Soviet economical regional projects.
 It never was used in this way; but in 1997–2000 the banknotes were used as money substitute at Serov Metallurgical Plant to help to overcome the 1998 Russian financial crisis.
 Nowadays they have numismatic value and are exhibited at museums.

 Bakov is also one of the creators of law base for the Ural Republic—a 1993 project to transform Sverdlovsk Oblast into republic which involved top Oblast officials and was stopped shortly after creation.
 As a chairman of Oblast Duma Law Committee, Bakov was working on Charter of the Oblast since 1992, in 1993 it was presented as a Constitution of the Ural Republic, and in 1994 the base of that text became the official Oblast Charter with recommendations to use it in other regions.
 Ural Republic is unrelated to Ural franc, as some suppose, because the Republic did not plan to establish its own currency.
 However, Bakov authored the Flag of the Republic.